pldubouilh/gossa/readme.md

 in a do-one-thing-well mindset, HTTPS and authentication has been left to middlewares and proxies. [sample caddy configs](https://github.com/pldubouilh/gossa/blob/master/support/) are available to quickly setup multi users setups along with https.

+automatic boot-time startup can be handled with a user systemd service - see [support](https://github.com/pldubouilh/gossa/tree/master/support)